aryanbhajanka/Visuafy/README.md

 # Visuafy
-A flask based Spotify visualiser.
+A flask based visualiser and remote for Spotify.
 *Currently under development*